Groupoid exactness and the weak containment problem: A sufficient condition for -exactness to imply amenability at infinity

-\begin{cor} Let $\cG$ be a second countable \'etale groupoid such that there exists a locally proper continuous homomorphism $\rho$ from $\cG$ into a countable discrete group $G$.
+\begin{cor} Let $\cG$ be an \'etale groupoid such that there exists a locally proper continuous homomorphism $c$ from $\cG$ into a discrete group $\Gamma$.
 Then the six conditions of Theorem \ref{thm:equiv} are equivalent.
-Moreover, they holds when $G$ is exact. \end{cor}
+Moreover, they hold when $\Gamma$ is exact. \end{cor}